dakaknight/ultra-daffodil/content/podcasts.md

 [Episode link](https://cutt.ly/Vxq00yu)

-In this episode of madhouse we talk to Peter the founder of Addmaya a production company based in Kampala about the inspiration of starting the company, building its reputation and how they overcame all the challenges and failure.
+In this Episode of Madhouse we speak to Kye Makyeli about how she got into PR and events marketing and how it has been for her  so far with all the cool opportunities that have come along as she grows her business

 [Check out Addmaya's work](www.addmaya.com)